-In 2004, I started to teach full time, I completed a second degree with double honors; A Masters in Fine Art at Wolverhampton University and A Masters Level Post Graduate Certificate in Education (PGCE).
+I started teaching Special Educational Needs in 1992 at Lea Castle and Alexandra Patterson School.
+Although I taught for many teams overseas it was not until I left industry that I started to teach full time.
+In 2004, I completed a second degree; A Masters in Fine Art at Wolverhampton University and a Masters Level Post Graduate Certificate in Education (PGCE).
 Since this time, I have continued to work as a teacher and Artist in Resident in various Schools, Colleges and Universities.

-For over 17 years I has taught various skills to a wide range of ages and individuals.
-I teach include: Art history, Fine art, craft, design and technology.
+For over 30 years I has taught various skills to a wide range of ages and individuals, including: Art history, Fine art, craft, design and technology.
 My specialty are art history, fine art, applied art, design, innovation, creativity and expression.

-Since 2016, I have been lucky enough to be asked to work with Jilin University of Art and Design, Northern China.
-I teach Art History, Design, Innovation and creativity.
+Since 2016, I have been lucky enough to be asked to work with Jilin University of Art and Design, Northern China, including various other universities in the Far East to teach Art History, Design, Innovation and Creativity.

-In 2018 I will complete my research for a PHD and fellowship.
+I am currently researching for a PHD and fellowship.

 Any queries and questions please do not hesitate to ask in the contacts page.